Puppet-Finland/puppet-gitdaemon/README.md

 # puppet-gitdaemon

-A Puppet module for managing git-daemon
+A Puppet module for managing git-daemon.
+Install, service and packetfilter are supported right now.

 # Module usage